rebel7580/rebel7580.github.io/MQTT/MQTT_Event_Log.md

 stat/HVLog/part4 {log lines 16-20}
 ```

-Notes:
-* The NetIO screens were the model for creating the other screens.
-* The Home Assistant screens could be made better looking with some more effort, but they are functionally equivalant (or better) than the NetIO ones.
-* The MQTT Dash screens have less capability for customizing the 'look and feel' but, even so, these examples may not take advantage of possible customizations.
+Note:
+* The payload for each stat message contains five lines of lig information, each ending in a newline.

-## Home Assistant Configuration Setup for Log Mssages
+## Home Assistant Configuration Setup for Log Messages

 Create four sensors in configuration.yaml like this: